List of fashion film festivals

 Fashion Film Festival (or FFF) is an international film festival focusing on, but not limited to, fashion films.

 Fashion films were shown as early as 1911 in the Pathé newsreels, and festivals dedicated to them only appeared in 2000s.

-For example, in Russia, the FashionTV channel introduced a nomination for its annual Fashion Summer Awards "Fashion Film Festival".
+For example, FashionTV Russia channel introduced a nomination for its annual Fashion Summer Awards "Fashion Film Festival".

 List of Fashion film festivals

 Below is a list of international fashion film festivals that have toured major international events and received international media coverage, in chronological order of their emergence around the world: